 Generally speaking, yes, tummy tuck surgery is safe.
 With that said, there are inherent risks whenever any type of surgery is performed, and this includes tummy tucks.

 First, there’s always a risk when incisions are made during surgery.
-It is extremely rare, but in some cases, an incision may end up opening up during the recovery period or not healing well in general.
+It is extremely rare, but in some cases, an incision may end up opening up during the recovery period or not healing well in a poor wound healing in general.
 Ongoing bleeding is another risk.
 Though, again, it is extremely rare.

 Finally, blood clots (or deep vein thrombosis/DVT) are another serious risk, but again, this is the case with any abdominal surgery including C-sections, hysterectomies, and abdominoplasty.
 Surgeons also have preventive strategies in place to avoid DVT, including the use of SCDs (sequential compression devices to promote circulation), anticoagulants, compression garments, and more.